All conditions

 • Dark tea-colored urine or blood in the urine

 IMHA is a medical emergency.
 The faster the intervention, the better the chance of survival.
-Do not wait to seek help if your dog shows several of these signs simultaneously.
+Do not wait: even one of these signs warrants immediate emergency care.

 Diagnosis